top of page

 3. If I could make one wish come true for my dad and/or child(ren) it would be...

-Students and dads may submit short films/videos of 1 to 10 minutes long.
-Adult (i.e., graduates and other non-students) independent filmmakers may submit longer short films and feature-length films.
+Students and dads may submit short films/videos of 1 to 10 minutes long, including music videos and comedic films.
+Adult (i.e., graduates and other non-students) independent filmmakers may submit films longer than 10 minutes, including feature-length films.

 HOW are winners recognized?

-D3F presents awards in several different voting categories, and up to five finalists are selected in each.
-In 2023, these were the categories:
+D3F presents awards in the following voting categories with up to five finalists selected in each:

 3. 9th through 12th (high school)